What is a sort code and bank account number?

 What is a sort code?

-A sort code is a six digit number which indicates the bank and the branch where you opened the account.
-The first digits describe the bank or provider you have the account with, and the later digits refer to the branch.
+A sort code is a six-digit number that indicates the bank and the branch where you opened an account.
+The first digits identify the bank, while the latter digits identify the branch.
+Every UK bank account has a sort code and a unique bank account number.
+New Zealand bank accounts similarly have a bank code and unique bank account numbers.
 Some banks and financial institutions are online-only and don’t have brick-and-mortar branches.
-For these banks, every customer is given the same sort code.
-Six-digit sort codes in the UK date back to 1957, and were a result of the industry becoming more automated.
+For these banks, every customer will have the same sort code.
+Six-digit sort codes in the UK date back to 1957, resulting from the industry becoming more automated.

-An account number identifies your bank account and is always unique.
-If you have several accounts, for example a savings account and a current account, they will have different numbers, even if you hold them with the same bank.
+A bank account number identifies your bank account and is always unique.
+If you have several accounts – for example, a savings account and a current account – they will have different account numbers, even if you hold them with the same bank.

-UK account numbers are eight digits long.
-There are some that are seven digits, but a zero is added to the front of the number to standardise the length.
+UK bank account numbers are eight digits long.
+Some are seven digits, but a zero is added to the front of the number to standardise the length.
+New Zealand’s bank account numbers are seven digits long with a suffix of two or three digits to represent the product or account type.

-Where can I find my sort code and account number?
+Where can I find my sort code and bank account number?

 Example of how an account number and sort code would appear on a debit card from a UK bank account